Nsk246/Animal_Image_Classification/README.md

 # Animal Image Classification

 ## Objective
-The goal of this project is to develop an image classification system capable of identifying animals in given images.
-The model should be able to classify 15 different species of animals.
+The goal of this project was to develop an image classification system capable of identifying animals in given images.
+The model should have been able to classify 15 different species of animals.
 ## Dataset
-The dataset consists of 15 folders, each containing images of dimensions 224 x 224 x 3.
+The orginal dataset consists of 15 folders, each containing images of dimensions 224 x 224 x 3.
 The classes in the dataset are:
 - Bear
 - Bird
 - Cat